ps3addict/ps3addict.github.io/hackaps3.md

 ﻿# Hacking A PS3 by Coro​

-> [!WARNING] USING THIS GUIDE, AND THE SOFTWARE IT COVERS, IS DONE AT YOUR OWN RISK!
-As always, do not hack anything that you are not willing to risk breaking beyond repair...​
+<font color="red">USING THIS GUIDE, AND THE SOFTWARE IT COVERS, IS DONE AT YOUR OWN RISK!
+As always, do not hack anything that you are not willing to risk breaking beyond repair...​</font>

 ## Current Hacks

-Can my Playstation 3 be hacked?
+### Can my Playstation 3 be hacked?

 All Playstation 3 models can be hacked.